-Robin Hood Energy is a new gas and electricity supplier offering both residential and business energy to Britain
+Robin Hood Energy is a small gas and electricity supplier offering both residential and business energy to Britain

 To compare all energy suppliers, including Robin Hood Energy, just pop your postcode in the box below and hit 'Compare now'.